Signs in the area, like this one, reflect the local way of life.

 Tupelo honey from Wewahitchka area apiaries is almost too good to “bee” true.
-Visit this slip of a spot in Northwest Florida where beekeepers harvest the only pure tupelo honey on Earth.
+Visit this hub of honey harvesting in Florida where beekeepers harvest the only pure tupelo honey on Earth.

 I wonder just how much honey one person can safely eat and not be bored with it.
 I have in front of me a cup of pure, raw tupelo honey, taken fresh from some of Don Smiley’s honeycombs at Smiley Apiaries in Wewahitchka.
 "Wewa" (as the locals affectionately call it) was brought into the spotlight in the 1997 movie "Ulee's Gold," about a beekeeper and his family (more on that later).